Algorithmic constructions of relative train track maps and CTs: Introduction

-We include some sample applications of Theorem~\ref{algorithmic ct} -- most already known.
-In Proposition~\ref{p:fix}, we give another proof of the result of Bogopolski and Maslakova \cite{bm:fix} that it is algorithmic to compute $\Fix(\Phi)$ for $\Phi\in\Aut(F_n)$.
-An outer automorphism $\phi$ is {\em primitively atoroidal} if it does not act periodically on the conjugacy class of a {\it primitive} element of $\f$, i.e.\ an element of some basis.
-In Corollary~\ref{c:primitively atoroidal} we give an algorithm to decide if $\phi$ is primitively atoroidal.
-In Section~\ref{s:index} we prove that the well-known index invariant $i(\phi)$ of \cite{gjll:index} can be computed algorithmically and introduce a similar invariant $j(\phi) \ge i(\phi)$ that can also be computed algorithmically.
-In Proposition~\ref{p:index} we show that $j(\phi) \le n-1$ and so the key inequality satisfied by $i(\phi)$ is still satisfied by $j(\phi)$.

-We end this introduction with one more application; we reprove a result of Ilya Kapovich \cite{ik:hyperbolic} that it is algorithmic to tell if a given $\phi\in\Out(F_n)$ is hyperbolic.
-The Kapovich result is stronger in that $\phi$ is only assumed to be an injective endomorphism.
-After reviewing relevant definitions, we recall in Proposition~\ref{p:brinkmann} some conditions equivalent to $\phi$ being hyperbolic.
-The Kapovich result is then reproved in Corollary~\ref{c:brinkmann}.
+We include some sample applications of Theorem~\ref{algorithmic ct} -- most already known. \begin{itemize} \item In Proposition~\ref{p:fix}, we give another proof of the result of Bogopolski and Maslakova \cite{bm:fix} that it is algorithmic to compute $\Fix(\Phi)$ for $\Phi\in\Aut(F_n)$. \item An outer automorphism $\phi$ is {\em primitively atoroidal} if it does not act periodically on the conjugacy class of a {\it primitive} element of $\f$, i.e.\ an element of some basis.
+In Corollary~\ref{c:primitively atoroidal} we give an algorithm to decide if $\phi$ is primitively atoroidal. \item In Section~\ref{s:index} we prove that the well-known index invariant $i(\phi)$ of \cite{gjll:index} can be computed algorithmically and introduce a similar invariant $j(\phi) \ge i(\phi)$ that can also be computed algorithmically.
+In Proposition~\ref{p:index} we show that $j(\phi) \le n-1$ and so the key inequality satisfied by $i(\phi)$ is still satisfied by $j(\phi)$. \item In Corollary~\ref{c:brinkmann} we reprove a result of Ilya Kapovich \cite{ik:hyperbolic} that it is algorithmic to tell if a given $\phi\in\Out(F_n)$ is hyperbolic.
+The Kapovich result is stronger in that $\phi$ is only assumed to be an injective endomorphism. \end{itemize}